jina-ai/finetuner/docs/index.md

 :::{card} Finetuner usage 2

-You have an `embed_model` to use, but no labeled data for finetuning this model.
-No worry, you can use Finetuner to interactive label data and train `embed_model` as below:
+You have an `embed_model` to use, but no labeled data for fine-tuning this model.
+No worries, you can use Finetuner to interactively label data and train `embed_model` as follows:

 ```{code-block} python
 ---